att/rcloud/doc/1.5/guidoc/doc.md

 ![protectiondialog](img/notebookperms.png)

-Here, you can assign the notebook to any group you are a member of or make it entirely private (readable only by you).
+Here, you can assign the notebook to any group you are a member of, make it entirely private (readable only by you), or make it public (readable by anyone).

+<a name="groups"></a>

+#### Groups

 Use the second tab of the protection dialog to create/rename groups and/or assign other users as administrators/members of groups you administrate.
+Alternatively, you can select Manage Groups from the Advanced menu item on [the header bar](#theheaderbar) &mdash; note that the Notebook tab will be grayed out in that case, as Manage Groups is not notebook specific.

 ![protectiondialog2](img/groupman.png)

-Note that, unlike a hidden notebook, protected notebooks are not readable by anyone without permission, even within your GitHub instance.
+Unlike a hidden notebook, protected notebooks are not readable by anyone without permission, even within your GitHub instance.

 [Top](#TOP)